dlaliberte/standards-notes/inbox.md

 low entropy hints possible?

 browser major version is low entropy.
-On mac, default fants based on os.
+On mac, default fonts based on os.

 Variable font support, tied to OS version. if we dont know, don't send.